Yes, Cuba is a wonderful place with days on endless beaches and nights at hot bars. Nevertheless, brace yourself for Cuba.

 People should not blame Cubans in the first place for acting like this.

-They should blame the circumstances, the unfairness, the enormous imbalance of economic power, the struggle that’s going on for decades.
+They should blame the circumstances, the unfairness, the enormous imbalance of economic power, and the struggle that’s going on for decades.

 The offenders have actually been the true victims.